arnauddorgans/AListViewController/README.md

 ## Features
 - configure `TableView` or `CollectionView` a SINGLE method
-- manage sections and rows easly and animatly
+- manage sections and rows easily and animated
 - pullToRefresh and loadMore

 ## Installation